oil: providing energy for progress

 We have numerous major capital projects underway to bring significant new resources to global markets.
 Our technological capabilities play a pivotal role in making these projects successful and in producing more oil from mature fields.

-In Africa, the company has exploration interests in Liberia and Morocco and is producing and exploring for oil in Angola, Democratic Republic of the Congo, Nigeria and Republic of Congo.
+In Africa, the company has exploration interests in Liberia and Morocco and is producing and exploring for oil in Angola, Nigeria and the Republic of Congo.
 Chevron is involved in several projects in different stages of development, including these:

 asia and the middle east

 Duri Field Expansion, Indonesia – Already one of the world’s largest steamflood developments, the Duri Field projects, such as the infill drilling and workover programs, continued in 2017.
 These projects are designed to sustain production and increase oil recovery.

 Major projects include these: